Jamaican Government Urges NAJASO Delegates to Invest in Homeland

 In his message to the delegates, Minister Bartlett recounted the many successes of the tourism sector and its importance to the Jamaican economy.
 In addition to record growth of tourist arrivals, he noted also the increased level of investments in the sector.
 He urged NAJASO members and the Jamaican diaspora generally to explore and take advantage of the many opportunities for investment in the tourism sector.
 Minister Bartlett’s statement was well received by the delegates.

-Her Excellency Audrey Marks, Jamaica’s ambassador the United States, before introducing the keynote speaker, lauded the delegates and NAJASO as an organization which provided a mechanism for broad outreach to the Jamaican diaspora.
+Her Excellency Audrey Marks, Jamaica’s ambassador the United States, lauded the delegates and NAJASO as an organization which provided a mechanism for broad outreach to the Jamaican diaspora.
 She reiterated her previous commitment to working with NAJASO to expand its outreach to and facilitation of engagement with the entire diaspora community.

 The Hon.
 Dr. Horace Chang who represented Prime Minister Holness informed the gathering of the government’s growth and prosperity program and objectives.
 As minister without portfolio in the Ministry of Economic Growth and Job Creation, Dr. Chang provided a broad overview of the areas of focus of the Economic Growth Council and urged members of the diaspora to buy into the program.
 He noted the many opportunities for diaspora investment in Jamaica’s development.
 Dr. Chang also highlighted areas of job growth in the Jamaican economy.